-The indications for shoulder resurfacing are similar to shoulder replacement, but it is more often preferred in an individualwith high physical demands and younger age.
+The indications for shoulder resurfacing are similar to shoulder replacement, but it is often the preferred treatment method for young individuals or those with high physical demands.

 Wear and Tear Arthritis (Osteoarthritis)

-With this condition the joint surfaces become worn and uneven causing the joint to lose flexibility and develop pain.
-The surfaces are excised and resurfaced with a smooth metal implant to restore function.
+With this condition, the joint surfaces become worn and uneven, causing the joint to lose flexibility and develop pain.
+Thus, the surfaces are excised and resurfaced with a smooth metal implant to restore function.

 Inflammatory Arthritis (Rheumatoid Arthritis)

-Resurfacing will relieve shoulder joint pain and improve functioning caused by the disease, but often the degree of damage will require a total joint replacement.
+Resurfacing will relieve shoulder joint pain and improve functioning caused by the disease, but often the degree of damage will require a total joint replacement in the future.

 Humeral Head Necrosis

 Dislocations or fractures can cause irreparable damage to the joint surface.
-In severe damage either part or all of the humeral head can be resurfaced to relieve pain and improve functioning.
+If there is severe damage, either part or all of the humeral head can be resurfaced to relieve pain and improve functioning.